IanBurgan/Advent2016/README.md

 ## Leaderboard Position:

 Only the first 100 completions are displayed on the public leaderboard.
 For any ranks greater than 100, you're just going to have to trust me.
+Rank 1 is my ranking on the first star.
+Similarly, Rank 2 is my ranking on the second star.

 |Day    |Rank 1 |Rank 2 |
 |------:|------:|------:|